rhoseck/github_activity/README.md

 The script makes a request to the GitHub API endpoint `https://api.github.com/users/<username>/events`.
 The JSON response is then parsed and formatted for display.

 To improve performance, responses are cached in a local `.cache` directory for 10 minutes.
-The `.gitignore` file is configured to prevent this cache from being committed to version control.